Growth & Care

 Cutleaf Stephanandra is a spreading deciduous shrub with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It has no significant negative characteristics.

 Cutleaf Stephanandra is recommended for the following landscape applications:

-Cutleaf Stephanandra has attractive emerald green foliage which emerges burgundy in spring.
+Cutleaf Stephanandra has attractive emerald green deciduous foliage which emerges burgundy in spring on a plant with a spreading habit of growth.
 The small deeply cut lobed leaves are highly ornamental and turn an outstanding orange in the fall.
-Neither the flowers nor the fruit are ornamentally significant.